gayedinc/asiankitchenmenuwithjs/README.md

-# kodluyoruzasiankitchenodevi
+# Asian Kitchen Menu with JS
-Kodluyoruz Eğitimi - Asian Kitchen Ödevi
+The menu of Asian kitchen was created using Javascript.